rsmith52/Parallax-Engine/README.md

 * Consider what script sprite appearance and layer handling is owned by... moveable object may not make the most sense
 * Better way to find current map in MoveableObject
 * Player should be child of map?
-* When a flag gets set as a side effect temporarily, rather than turn it off after, it should reset to it's previous status
+* When a flag gets set as a side effect temporarily, rather than turn it off after, it should reset to it's previous status - check this is done consistently
 * Weird visual overlap with objects on up layer as player moves down to lower layer
+* Tile activation might be one off
+* Implement falling physics?
+* Make shadow not jump
+* Jump forward when jumping while moving

 ### Other things to do
 * Region map - Melanite Style, LoP Region Concept
 * Improve comments / documentation in code
 * Message system - UI should have separate border / fill elements so opacity can be set differently
+* Look at "Garbage Gold" reddit post for inspo
 * Consider white outlines on characters / events

 ### Mechanics